FIRST-Tech-Challenge/fmltc/doc/design.md

 (FRC) team to  generate a custom TensorFlow inference model for object detection and tracking.

+The steps involved in generating a TensorFlow Lite inference model for object detection are:
+1. Upload videos
+2. Label objects in video frame images with assistance from object tracking
+3. Produce TensorFlow records from the labeled images
+4. Train a TensorFlow model
+5. Convert the model to TFLite format

 The target platform for the project is Google Cloud:
  * App Engine for hosting the web application
  * Cloud Functions for operations that take longer than 30 seconds